-Known for its pristine beaches and exceptional scuba diving Nha Trang is becoming a popular destination for international tourists as well as Vietnamese.
+Known for pristine beaches and exceptional scuba diving, Nha Trang is a popular destination for international tourists as well as Vietnamese.
 The Vietnamese invite foreign tourists to participate in Nha Trang’s biannual Sea Festival.
 Nha Trang was the site of the 2008 Miss Universe Pageant, the 2010 Miss Earth Pageant, and is the designated host of the 2016 Asian Beach Games.

-Under the Champa – a kingdom of Hindus who controlled central Vietnam from the 7th century to 1832 – Nha Trang was known as Kauthara.
-It’s home to the famous Po Nagar Tower built by the Champa people.
+Under the Champa – Hindus who controlled central Vietnam from the 7th century to 1832 – Nha Trang was known as Kauthara.
+It’s home to Po Nagar Tower built by the Champa.
 Nha Trang is a center for marine science based at the Nha Trang Oceanography Institute.
 The Hon Mun marine area was one of the first four marine protected areas in the world admitted by the international Union for Conservation of Nature (IUCN).

 “The famous French-Swiss bacteriologist Alexandre Yersin lived in Nha Trang for 50 years.
 He established the Indochina Pasteur Institute (now known as the Nha Trang Pasteur Institute) devoted to research on the bubonic plague.
 Yersin died in Nha Trang on 1 March 1943.
 A street was named Yersin in his honor, a shrine is next to his tomb, and his house is now the Yersin Museum.”